-The Association of Canadian Deans of Education wishes to advance its role and position as one of the major contributors to, and advocate of, public education in Canada.
+The Association of Canadian Deans of Education is one of the major contributors to, and advocate of, public education in Canada.
 ACDE, representing sixty faculties, colleges, schools and departments of Education in Canadian universities, represents an essential aspect of educational development by: